mattduguid/github-copilot-101/_gh-gui-copilot-install.md

 ## configure

-- On the "file" menu select "Preferences" then "Settings", in "Search Settings" type  "copilot"
+- On the "file" menu select "Preferences" then "Settings", in "Search Settings" type  "copilot",
   - ![copilot-configure](images/copilot-configure.png)

 ## use